Randomblock1/banano-forager/WORKINGMEMORY.md

 # The ramblings and voices inside my head

+## crossed out things are done

 Okay, so I guess I'm doing this.
-First, I need to make sure that I can even detect the banana, so I guess I'll start with Tensorflow.js.
-DONE!
-Wow, that wasn't so bad.
-It's also pretty quick.
+First, I need to make sure that I can even ~~detect the banana~~ (hey, that was pretty easy!), so I guess I'll start with Tensorflow.js.

-It needs to be a web application that sends the image to the server, and the server does the rest.
-DONE!
-That part works.
+It needs to be ~~a web form that sends the image to the server~~, and ~~the server does the rest~~.
+(Formidable sure is convenient!)

 Then, I'll need to check and make sure the images are original.
-Reverse image lookup, then phashing and storing to prevent duplicates.
-SEMI-DONE!
-I still need to reverse image lookup.
+Reverse image lookup, then ~~perceptual hashing and storing~~ to prevent duplicates and cheaters.

-Finally, I need to actually send the banano.
+Finally, I need to actually ~~send the banano~~.
 I guess I'll use [bananojs](https://github.com/BananoCoin/bananojs).
-DONE!
-Took more work than it needed, man I hate async right now.
-I should probably learn how to escape async hell.
+(Took more work than it should have, and I'm getting close to async hell.)

+I should add a balance indicator and ~~automatic donation receiving~~.

 Then I'll make it look nice.
 It just looks like a template, I should add some images and more text/pages.